uclahs-cds/pipeline-generate-SQC-BAM/README.md

   9. [References](#references)
 ## Overview

-This pipeline takes BAMs and corresponding indices and runs selected Quality Control (QC) steps.
+This pipeline takes BAMs and runs selected Quality Control (QC) steps.
 Available algorithms are currently `SAMtools stats`, `Picard CollectWgsMetrics` and `Qualimap bamqc`.
 Generally either `Qualimap bamqc` or `SAMtools stats and Picard CollectWgsMetrics` should be run, not both. `Qualimap bamqc` uses a lot of memory and should not be run within `uclahs-cds/metapipeline-DNA`.
-Input can include any combination of BAMs: tumor, normal, DNA, RNA.
+Input can include any combination of tumor and normal BAMs from a single donor.
 Each will be processed independently.
 RNA specific QC is not yet implemented but is expected soon.

 ---